 The study involved primarily young people living in the Central or Northwestern Federal District of Russia.
-This may be because this age group is more the study was conducted and because two of the largest and, unofficially, most "tolerant" cities in Russia, Moscow and St. Petersburg, are located in these districts.
-There is a strong perception that lesbian, gay, biggroup transporter and guest (LCBTO) people active on the Internet and in social networks where bisexual, transgender, and queer (LGBTQ) people from the regions move to larger cities as part of their transition to adulthood, or for their safety, health (including mental health), and psychological wellbeing, which is primarily based on the assumption of greater well-being and security for this transgender people in these cities with large LGBTQ communities [19].
+This may be because this age group is more active on the Internet and in social networks where the study was conducted and because two of the largest and, unofficially, most "tolerant" cities in Russia, Moscow and St. Petersburg, are located in these districts.

+There is a strong perception that lesbian, gay, bisexual, transgender, and queer (LGBTQ) people from the regions move to larger cities as part of their transition to adulthood, or for their safety, health (including mental health), and psychological well-being, which is primarily based on the assumption of greater well-being and security for this transgender people in these cities with large LGBTQ communities [19].
 However, a recent study in Australia showed that the desire to migrate to cities to live a full-fledged gender or sexually diverse life has decreased among young people of the last generation [19].
 In our study, a high frequency of migration was established.